-Does this mean motorcycle accident victims can sue automation with help from their Santa Barbara motorcycle accidents attorney?
+Does this mean motorcycle accident victims can sue automation with help from their Santa Barbara motorcycle accident attorney?
 Short answer is yes.

 A technicality can help hold tech accountable